frckbrice/whatsapp-clone-fe/README.md

 You can view a fully working demo at [https://waxchat.vercel.app/](https://https://waxchat.vercel.app/).

+## Project Description

+This project was assigned to us as part of our school curriculum to enhance our web development skills and gain hands-on experience with modern web technologies.
+Our goal is to learn and apply the concepts of real-time communication, user authentication, and responsive design in the context of building a WhatsApp Web clone.

 ## Getting Started

 To get started with the WhatsApp Web Clone, follow these steps: